Customer experience has become the next battlefield for brands!!

 Today, customers want brands to move one step forward and anticipate their needs.
 Customers look for delightful and memorable experiences when they shop online from their favorite devices.

 Based on market research, “57% of online shoppers said they’ve stopped buying from brands because of a bad experience, or a competitor that offered a better one.”

-Online has taken the center stage of how customer relationships are nurtured or lost.
+Online has taken the center stage in how customer relationships are nurtured or lost.
 “PwC’s survey reported that a third of customers will abandon a beloved brand after just one bad experience.
-But at the same time 65% of respondents said a positive experience is more persuasive than the best of advertising.”
+But at the same time, 65% of respondents said a positive experience is more persuasive than the best of advertising.”

 This explains the far-reaching effect of a great customer experience.